sseleznevqa/locatine/README.md

 find(name: "account name", locator:{text: "stablePart_#{random_string}")
 ```

 **look_in** is for method name taken from Watir::Browser item.
 It should be a method that returns collection of elements like (text_fields, divs, links, etc.).
 If this option is stated locatine will look for your element only among elements of that kind.
-Be careful with it in a learn mode
+Be careful with it in a learn mode.
+If your look_in setting and real element are from different types.
+Locatine will be unable to find it.

 **iframe** that is in order to find element inside of an iframe

 **return_locator** true is returning the locator of the element instead of element.
 Use with care if attributes of your elements are dynamic and you are in a learning mode.

+**collection** if true array of elements will be returned.
+If false only the one element will be returned.

 ## Other ways to use find